GENI-NSF/geni-tools/README-omni.txt

 specific SSH keys you specify will be able to log in via SSH into reserved compute resources.
 2 command-line options control this:
- - `--ignoreConfiguUsers': When supplied, ignore the omni_config `users` and do not install any keys listed there.
+ - `--ignoreConfiguUsers`: When supplied, ignore the omni_config `users` and do not install any keys listed there.
  - `--noSliceMembers`: When supplied, over-ride the default and do NOT contact the clearinghouse to retrieve slice members.